kimtth/awesome-azure-openai-llm/README.md

 - Red Teaming: The term red teaming has historically described systematic adversarial attacks for testing security vulnerabilities.
 LLM red teamers should be a mix of people with diverse social and professional backgrounds, demographic groups, and interdisciplinary expertise that fits the deployment context of your AI system. [ref](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming)

+- [The Foundation Model Transparency Index](https://arxiv.org/abs/2310.12941): A comprehensive assessment of the transparency of foundation model developers [ref](https://crfm.stanford.edu/fmti/)

 ### **LLM to Master APIs**

 - [Gorilla: An API store for LLMs](https://arxiv.org/abs/2305.15334): Gorilla: Large Language Model Connected with Massive APIs [git](https://github.com/ShishirPatil/gorilla)